-Radford University students who apply for admission to the prelicensure track must meet the following eligibility requirements:
+Radford University students who apply for admission to the BSN program must meet the following eligibility requirements:

 - Cumulative GPA of 2.8 or higher on a 4.0 scale on all college level courses. - The GPA required to be competitive for admission may be considerably higher than a 2.8.
 Students offered admission to the nursing program must maintain a cumulative GPA of 2.8 and successfully complete all prerequisites.
-Admission will be revoked if the student fails to maintain the required GPA or is unsuccessful in completion of pre-requisites. - All pre-requisite must be completed with a grade of "C" or above before students can start the nursing major.
-The pre-requisite courses are listed below: - o CHEM 120 Chemistry of Life - o Psychology 230 Lifespan Developmental Psychology - Sociology 110 Introduction to Sociology - o Nutrition 214 Introduction to Nutrition - o Statistics 130 Understanding Statistics in Society or STAT 200 Intro to Statistics - o Biology 310 and 311 Anatomy and Physiology 1 & 2 - o Biol 334 Microbiology - o NURS 321 Pathophysiology
+Admission will be revoked if the student fails to maintain the required GPA or is unsuccessful in completion of pre-requisites. - All pre-requisite and non-nursing REAL curriculum courses must be completed with a grade of "C" or above before students can start the nursing major.
+The pre-requisite courses are listed below: - CHEM 120 Chemistry of Life - Psychology 230 Lifespan Developmental Psychology - Sociology 110 Introduction to Sociology - Nutrition 214 Introduction to Nutrition - Statistics 130 Understanding Statistics in Society or STAT 200 Intro to Statistics - Biology 310 and 311 Anatomy and Physiology 1 & 2 - Biol 334 Microbiology - NURS 321 Pathophysiology